“Coal, Cotton, Canals”

 Your name and guild must be clearly marked on the back, and our aim is to have a key so you can work out who has made each piece.

-Entries for Selection (feelie pieces and A4 photos) to be posted about 25th May to arrive no later than June 8th.
+Entries for Selection (feelie pieces and A4 photos) to arrive no later than 3rd June.